-We aim to operate within the Travellers’ Code set out by the Friends of Conservation and we try to ensure our holidays give consideration to local people and cultures.
+- We aim to operate within the Travellers’ Code set out by the Friends of Conservation and we try to ensure our holidays give consideration to local people and cultures.
 See the code online here.

-- Our tour leaders are usually familiar with local language and customs - some are residents.
-We often use local guides, transport, porters and food to benefit the local economy without exploitation.
+- We often use local guides, transport, porters and food to benefit the local economy without exploitation.

 - We try not to insulate you too much from the realities of local life.
 You’ll be on holiday to gain new experiences, and you’ll have them in abundance.

 - We like to develop long term relationships with our destinations, hoteliers and other local partners and support valuable local projects in the places we visit through our staff ‘Heart & Sole’ charity.